threefoldtech/threefold_connect/app/README.md

 Inside the app you can sign content with one of your wallets.

-The content is hashed using md5 and signed using the private key of the wallet.
+The content is hashed by md5 and signed by sr25519 using one of your wallets.

 There are 3 ways to sign: